kiedtl/minetest_tor/design.md

     have otherwise paid off.
 As of June 2025, our Standard Plasma Repeater -- a low-powered version of this cannon -- has now entered mass production."
 - L-cannon on larger ships.
-Infinite penetration, instant damage, very high range, 1000 thermal intensity (3 radius), immense power requirements (300kEU).
+Infinite penetration, instant damage, very high range, 500 thermal intensity (3 radius), immense power requirements (300kEU).
 Massive heat dissipation needs.
+  - Creates "plasma" nodes in destroyed areas, instead of air.
+    - Spreads, maybe? to a maximum of three nodes.
+    - Lingers for maybe a minute, then decays into air.
+    - Burn damage and suffocation.
-  - "The short-lived research project on the L-cannon was a humbling experience, not just because we couldn't provide half of the power requirement for this medium Tor weapon, but also because its bewildering internals defied any attempt to scan or catalog its functions.
+  - "The short-lived research project on the L-cannon was a humbling experience, not because we couldn't provide half of the power requirement for this medium Tor weapon, but rather due to its bewildering internals defying any attempt to scan or catalog its functions.
+Moreover, every eye-witness account we have of this cannon in action points to it being unimaginably powerful, far beyond the reach of humanity's current capabilities.
 For this reason, we advise BuckarooBanzai to surrender the server immediately should the aliens come back to play with their toys."
 - Singularity Excitation Reactor
   - 2000kEU.
 Requires 30kEU, if disconnected from network or unable to meet